Bible-Translation-Tools/storage-directory-specification/README.md

 2. Add the identifier from the dublin_core section of the resource container manifest followed by /
 3. If the file represents the entire resource container, add CONTENTS/ skip to step 6.
 4. Add the identifier of the project followed by /
+5. If the file represents the entire project, add CONTENTS/ skip to step 7.
-5. Add the chapter number that the content represents followed by /
+6. If the file represents content in a chapter, add the chapter number followed by /
-6. If the media file is not inside a container format (such as tr) skip to step 8.
+7. If the media file is not inside a container format (such as tr) skip to step 9.
-7. Add the file extension (without the .) of the container format followed by /
+8. Add the file extension (without the .) of the container format followed by /
-8. Add the file extension (without the .) of the media format followed by /
+9. Add the file extension (without the .) of the media format followed by /
-9. If the media format is an uncompressed format, skip to step 11.
+10. If the media format is an uncompressed format, skip to step 12.
-10. Add the quality of the file (either "hi" for high quality or "low" for low quality) followed by /
+11. Add the quality of the file (either "hi" for high quality or "low" for low quality) followed by /
-11. Add "book", "chapter", "chunk", or "verse" based on how much content is grouped by the format, followed by /
+12. Add "book", "chapter", "chunk", or "verse" based on how much content is grouped by the format, followed by /
-12. Add the filename
+13. Add the filename

 **NOTE: Unless intentionally created for low bandwidth usage, quality for compressed formats should be considered "hi" by default.**